Study Aqua Fitness Online

 The buoyancy of water causes the body to move more slowly, allowing a person more time to adjust to loss of balance.
 This reduces the chance of injury from falling and increases the coordination of movements.
 As water will slow down the movement, it is easier to keep good posture and form, which is often a problem in achieving the best results, especially in aerobics.

 There are a number of conditions which can cause muscle spasms, some slight, some severe.
 These include Cerebral Palsy, Parkinson’s disease, Multiple Sclerosis or Strokes.
 People with such conditions often find movement much easier in water than on land.
 In addition to the benefit of buoyancy, if the water is relatively warm, the muscles are able to be kept warmer during exercise, and due to improvement in blood circulation there is a resultant decrease in muscle spasms.

-Now re-released as an ebook by author John Mason, this book is suitable as a companion to the course or for anyone involved in fitness and wanting to learn more.
+Second Edition book by our principal, author John Mason, this book is suitable as a companion to the course or for anyone involved in fitness and wanting to learn more.
 John Mason is also principal of this school and one of the main people involved in developing this course.

 |ACS is a Member of the Complementary Medicine Association|

 |Member of Study Gold Coast, Education Network|

 |ACS Global Partner - Affiliated with colleges in seven countries around the world.|

 |ACS is recognised by the IARC|